ElianHugh/freshwater/README.md

 ## Attribute name normalisation

-> Attribute names with non-leading underscores are rewritten to hyphenated HTML attributes
-> Double underscores (__) act as an escape hatch for literal underscores
+> Attribute names with non-leading underscores are rewritten to hyphenated HTML attributes.
+Trailing underscores are removed.
+Double underscores (__) act as an escape hatch for literal underscores.

 ```r
 template({